woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/generation.rst

 A common requirement when composing a spatial query is to replace a polygon feature with a point representation of the feature.
 This is useful for spatial joins because using ``ST_Intersects`` on two polygon layers often results in double-counting—a polygon on a boundary will intersect an object on both sides.
 Replacing the polygon with a point forces it to be on one side or the other, not both.
 PostGIS provides the following two functions to return a point at the center of an input geometry:

-* ``ST_Centroid(geometry)``—Returns a point that is approximately on the center of the input geometry
+* ``ST_Centroid(geometry)``—Returns a point that is at the center of mass of the input geometry

-  .. note:: Although this simple calculation is very fast, be aware the returned point is not necessarily in the feature itself.
+  .. note:: Although this simple calculation is very fast, be aware the returned point is not necessarily inside the feature itself.
 If the input feature has a convexity (imagine the letter 'C') the returned centroid might not be in the interior of the feature.

 * ``ST_PointOnSurface(geometry)``—Returns a point that is guaranteed to be inside the input geometry